costoffreedom/costoffreedom-book/book/architectonics-of-power/why-i-choose-privacy.md

 in a fishbowl, and fishbowls are not free places either.
-When your whole church discusses whether your parents are being profligate with their money by taking their thirteen-year-old daughter whose classmates call her "Bugs Bunny" to an orthodontist, that's not freedom.</p>
+When your whole church discusses whether your parents are being profligate with their money by taking their thirteen-year-old daughter whose classmates call her “Bugs Bunny” to an orthodontist, that’s not freedom.</p>

 <p>11.
 As an army brat, I was raised to believe that the US government is